jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3  InstructLab Taxonomy and files for training.md

 In this section we will look at the components we need to have in place to add knowledge or skills to our LLM

 ## - Taxonomy
+- Overview
+- Placement of new Knowledge and Skills

 ## - Knowledge
 - Overview